ANALYTICS SOLUTIONS2025-12-31

 Why Use Synthetic Data?

 Another reason to use this data is that it can be generated very quickly and cheaply.
-Once a set of features is created and tested, it can then be used to generate new data.
+Once a set of features is created and tested, it can then be used to develop new data.

 Synthetic data allows for better predictive analytics because the models are trained on real data that matches the original data but does not necessarily represent the real world as closely as real data does.